Four Ways to Streamline Your Finances

 Once you have simplified your accounts technology can help you manage them.
 These days there are myriad ways you can automate paying bills, saving money, and investing.
 By setting up automated systems to manage your finances you will have more time to analyze, strategize, and improve.

 Automation can also help you figure out where your money is going and why.
 Checking your bank regularly will help you keep track of your spending.
 Utilizing auto-pay can help you keep on top of your bills and avoid late fees.
-In some cases you may also be able to download your financial information and add it to Quicken or another accounting program help you analyze your finances over the long-term and save you time come tax season.
+In some cases, you may also be able to download your financial information and add it to Quicken or another accounting program to help you analyze your finances over the long-term and save you time come tax season.